 A special thank you goes out to Sandra, the European SMX convention organiser for Rising Media, not only organising a very well-run and professional show but also for hiding the fact that we are pretty sure she is a Bayern Munich fan quite well.

-For more information about our experiences at SMX London or how we could utilise the latest search marketing techiniques to benefit your site, don’t hesitate to contact us.
-Or for more pictures of the event visit our facebook page.
+For more information about our experiences at SMX London or how we could utilise the latest search marketing techniques to benefit your site, don’t hesitate to contact us.